napat-pl2564/question-5-server-side/README.md

 ## Google Drive APIs

-Drive APIs must be use by Oauth2 to access APIs
+Drive APIs must be use by Oauth2 to access APIs.

-When I use Oauth2 for the first time, I need to login for get the code of authorization and use it to get access token and refresh token.
+When I use Oauth2 for the first time, I need to login (google account of this project) to get the code of authorization and use it to get access token and refresh token.

 I have attached token.json in this repository for Re-authentication with refresh token.